Report unauthorised Gypsy and Traveller encampments

 Once a Section 77 notice has been issued, the occupants and vehicles are prohibited by law from returning within three months.
 Return within three months is an offence and the assistance from the police may be sought.

-Central Bedfordshire Council fully engages in all social media and may respond to posts placed on by the local community.
+We fully engage in all social media and may respond to posts placed on by the local community.
 Please do not use social media to report encampments.
-The council will not condone any racist or prejudice comments.
-The council is a close partner of Bedfordshire police who has close links to all our social media, so please be careful of the content you post.
+We will not condone any racist or prejudice comments.
+We're a close partner of Bedfordshire police who has close links to all our social media, so please be careful of the content you post.